What is Incident Response? What are the Incident Response Steps & Strategies?

 Maintain a balance between specificity and adaptability in your planning.
 Your team must be able to implement the plan’s steps in an emergency quickly.
 However, if you try to make everything a rigid process, you end up with complexity and a lack of flexibility.
 Build a comprehensive strategy while leaving room for adaptation to accommodate a variety of emergencies.
 If you review the plan every six months or so, you can adapt it to new security issues and attacks that could affect your industry.

 Make it clear how the incident team will contact one another, what information will be shared, and through what channels.
-The importance of this step in the response process is often underestimated.
+The importance of this step in the incident response strategies step is often underestimated.
 Information technology (IT) management, upper management, affected departments, affected customers, and the press, to name a few, should all follow a set of rules regarding the level of detail they receive.

 Get to know your stakeholders — who are the key people and departments within your organization that should be concerned and involved in the event of a security breach?
 These may need to be adjusted depending on the nature of the incident and the organization’s resources that are under attack.
 Managers of individual departments, upper management, business partners, customers, and legal are all examples of possible stakeholders.